Madikizella/Data-Cleaning-in-SQL/README.md

-# Data-Cleaning-in-SQL
+# Data Cleaning in SQL
-This repository contains SQL queries and scripts focused on data cleaning techniques for improving data quality and consistency
+This is my first project on GitHub.
+This repository contains SQL queries and scripts focused on data cleaning techniques for improving data quality and consistency.
+The project's purpose is to demonstrate how to identify and correct data issues, such as duplicates, missing values, and formatting inconsistencies.
+Key features include handling null or blank values, removing duplicates, standardizing data formats, removing unnecessary rows and columns and optimizing the data for analysis.